Join us this August for a challenge that will get you back into nature.

 I missed the start date… can I still join the challenge?

 Yes!
 You can join the challenge at any point in August!
-We want to encourage everyone to spend time in nature.
+Every day that you can spend some time in nature is worth celebrating!

 What counts as “time in nature”?

 Time in nature is about getting outside and taking time to notice and connect with the sights and sounds around you.
 Time in nature is not always the same as being outside—most busy city thoroughfares aren’t very green or calming.

 In busy cities, time in nature can be as simple as turning off your electronics and finding the nearest green space.
 Even a small urban park can be beneficial if you relax and use your senses.
 Listen for bird songs, breathe fresh air and watch for local wildlife.

 Nature isn’t a destination—it’s literally in your backyard.
 Green space is as close as your neighbourhood park or garden.

 If you’re looking for a change of scenery, Ontario Parks can be a great starting place.
 There are several parks within 100 km of many city centers.
 Ontario Parks are diverse and offer plenty of trails, beaches, breathtaking views and fresh air.

 Also check out community gardens, local trails, ravines and beaches.
 Many are often a short diversion from your daily route.